gt-health/OMH-on-FHIR/README.md

 | OPENMHEALTH_SHIM_GOOGLEFIT_CLIENT_ID | Client ID for Shimmer to use for Google Fit authentication |
 | OPENMHEALTH_SHIM_GOOGLEFIT_CLIENT_SECRET | Client secret for Shimmer to use for Google Fit authentication |

+For run time they can be set in the ./shimmer-resource-server.env file or explicitly in a Dockerfile or docker-compose.yml
 ### mongo
 none